Youth Soccer

 Games

-MMU World Cup U8
+U8 MMU World Cup

-Location: 4 groups - Carleton Place, Smiths Falls, Perth and Almonte
+Practice Locations: 4 groups - Carleton Place, Smiths Falls, Perth and Almonte

 โšฝ Weekly Practice & Game โ€“ One exciting practice and one action-packed game every week!